moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

 4. With this circuit hooked up, you can test its operation.
 Add to the code below to repeatedly ramp up the brightness of LED from off to fully on over a few seconds each time.
 You'll need the analogWrite_ function as well as the delay_ function.
-Note that the pin number for the LED has been specified via a `preprocessor macro <https://en.wikipedia.org/wiki/C_preprocessor>`_.
+HINT: you can also use a 'for_' loop for Note that the pin number for the LED has been specified via a `preprocessor macro <https://en.wikipedia.org/wiki/C_preprocessor>`_.
    This is a special statement that literally substitutes each occurence of :code:`LED_PIN` with the value 5, saving some of the limited memory in the